 Depending on your timeframe, you would either head towards the airport today or take a day tour to see the sights outside of the city.
 Worth a visit are the French settlement on the Akaroa peninsula, soaking in the hot water of Hamner Springs or whale watching in Kaikoura.

-Handy tips and tricks for driving in New Zealand
+Handy tips and tricks

 Driving in New Zealand is different to other places in the world, especially on the South Island.
 Remember to drive on the left is only one of the many challenges.
 Check out those 10 awesome tips and tricks by Suewan of RTW Families.